ZackHiRo/alx-low_level_programming/0x0E-structures_typedef/README.md

-This is the README file for 0x0E-structures_typedef Directory
+This is the README file for 0x0E-structures_typedef directory